patrickteye2/patrickteye2/README.md

 - 👋 Hello, I’m Patrick.
-A front-end web developer.
+A data analyst and front-end web developer.
 - 👀 I’m interested in builing solutions for modern day business problems.
-- 🌱 Major library is react js.
+- 🌱 Major library is react js, numpy, pandas.
 - 💞️ I’m looking to contribute as much as I can to help the community.
 - 📫 Reach out at patrick96rich@gmail.com